 Node’s capabilities to communicate with APIs make it ideal for building full stack applications.
 This tutorial uses the Adzuna jobs API, vanilla JS, and Node to create a job searching app and add custom features you’d like to see in your favorite app.

 Building things in Node.js doesn’t always have to be for recreation, there’s utility in it too.
 In this example you can build a command line interface that has CRUD capabilities.

 6. Collaborative Drawing Tool

-I showed Treehouse students how to build a simple drawing application in jQuery in the course jQuery Basics.
+Treehouse students will learn how to build a simple drawing application in jQuery in the course jQuery Basics.

-I extended the functionality with Node.js so that multiple people can draw on the same canvas!
+The functionality has been extended with Node.js so that multiple people can draw on the same canvas!

-Why not visit send this link to a friend and draw with them!
+Why not send this link to a friend and draw with them!

 With Node.js you could build cross-platform applications to run on your desktop.
 Here’s an example of an app called Sputnik.
 It’s an RSS reader.

 You can check out more applications here.